 Holding Distracted Drivers Accountable

-The first step to take if you or a loved one has been injured by a distracted driver is to contact Tim O’Keeffe, Tatum O’Brien or Sarah Monson with the North Dakota and Minnesota car crash recovery law firm of O’Keeffe O’Brien Lyson Foss.
+The first step to take if you or a loved one has been injured by a distracted driver is to contact Tim O’Keeffe, Tatum O’Brien or Sarah Monson with the North Dakota and Minnesota car crash recovery law firm of O’Keeffe O’Brien Lyson Attorneys.
 Evidence that the at-fault driver was assessed the $100 fine by a law enforcement officer for distracted driving at the time of your crash can be powerfully persuasive evidence that the driver should also be responsible for your injuries, losses, and expenses.
 Our team has other resources, too, that can help show the at-fault driver in your crash was not fulfilling his or her obligation to drive in a reasonable and careful manner.
-Contact O’Keeffe O’Brien Lyson Foss today online to discuss your distracted driving accident, or call 701-235-8000 or 877-235-8002 for help with your case.
+Contact O’Keeffe O’Brien Lyson Attorneys today online to discuss your distracted driving accident, or call 701-235-8000 or 877-235-8002 for help with your case.